Guide Interview: Magdy Zayed, Tour Guide and Local Historian

 Why did you decide to become a guide?

-"Being a guide was always a dream for me.
+'Being a guide was always a dream for me.
 I went to a Greek school here in Cairo, so from day one I was interested in Greek mythology.
 As I grew older I started to become fascinated by Ancient Egyptian culture as well.
-When I left high school I decided to study Tourism Management, specialising in Egyptian history – which enabled me to learn not just about Pharonic history, but also the Greek and Roman periods, as well as Coptic and Islamic Egypt."
+When I left high school I decided to study Tourism Management, specializing in Egyptian history — which enabled me to learn not just about Pharonic history, but also the Greek and Roman periods, as well as Coptic and Islamic Egypt.'

 Why do you think people should visit Egypt?

 'There are many reasons to come here.
 First of all, Egypt is a very holy place.
 As well as the religion of Ancient Egypt, people don’t realize that it has also been a center of Christian, as well as Islamic beliefs.
 There are lots of fascinating sights to be explored connected to these periods — it’s not all about the pyramids!
 Secondly, the ancient Egyptians were pioneers of today’s civilization.
 Here they learnt to make buildings from stone, working with blocks that weighed two or three tonnes, and remember this was in 2600 BC while Europeans were still learning to live in mud huts.
 It is mind blowing when you think of this, and very impressive to see with your own eyes.'

 'It’s a very hard question to answer!
 Everywhere has its own charm, and everywhere is unique.
 But if I had to choose, I would say Abu Simbel.
 It is in the south of Egypt, a few hundred kilometers south of Aswan.
 It cannot be compared to other places as these are temples of Ramses II, built to ward off Nubian invaders.
 Like Stonehenge, they were built with an understanding of astronomy – the temple was built precisely so that the sanctuary was illuminated by the sun’s rays on Rames II’s birthday and on the anniversary of his coronation.'